 For example, suppose a nation-state actor steals a signing key and wants to use it to distribute software.
 Something similar happened in the 2011 DigiNotar case, widely attributed to the Iranian government, in which 300,000 Iranian Gmail users were the main targets of a hack against the Dutch company.
 Following such an attack, a secure update system must provide a way to revoke the current trusted information, even if the adversary is able to be a man-in-the-middle for future communications.
-Uptane is designed to provide strong security in cases like these and is designed so that failures are compartmentalized and limited in scope.
+Uptane is designed to provide strong security in cases like these by making sure failures are compartmentalized and limited in scope.

-No other automotive-grade update system has been designed to work in such rigorous situations or has received the public scrutiny of Uptane.
-We follow best practice in the security community by opening our design to wide-scale, public review.
-This has been proven to be essential time and time again to ensure a design will hold up against attackers, especially those as strong as nation-state actors.
+No other automotive-grade update system has been designed to work in such rigorous situations or has received more public scrutiny than Uptane.
+We follow best practices in the security community by opening our design to wide-scale, public review.
+This has proven essential time and time again to ensure a design will hold up against attackers, especially those as strong as nation-state actors.
 Furthermore, Uptane's design is heavily influenced by the design of TUF, a widely used software update system with a strong track record of usability and security across millions of devices.
 As a free and open standard, with no cost to use or adopt, Uptane stands alone in the automotive update space.

-How does Uptane work with other systems and protocols?
+9.0.2 How does Uptane work with other systems and protocols?

 Other mechanisms for performing updates, such as those offered by Red Bend, Movimento, and Tesla, are compatible with Uptane solely for handling data transport.
 Uptane can use any transport mechanism, and still provide strong security guarantees, even if the underlying network or transport mechanism is compromised.
 If a manufacturer wants to move to a secure update system, keeping their existing system as a transport mechanism for Uptane is an effective way to do so.
-See the Recommendations for secure customized Uptane implementations section of this document.
+See the Customizing Uptane section of this document.